luc-github/ESP3D/README.md

 * AsyncTCP from @me-no-dev
 Specific for ESP32
 * ESP32SSDP
-If you want sync webserver (recommended for ESP8266, slow for ESP32):
+If you want sync webserver (recommended as stable):
 * arduinoWebSockets fron @Links2004

 If you want OLED support: